We have endorsed 16 candidates across Ventura County for the 2021 ADEM election

 Halter deeply understands the causes and consequences of our housing shortage, and supports housing at all levels, especially infill.
 In our questionnaire, he said, "Affordable housing; infill construction before considering any encroachment on farmland and higher density...are a big part of the solutions we need and my desire to run for office."
 He has also served the community as a commissioner and board member of several organizations, bringing him the experience, knowledge, and disposition to get more housing built in Ventura.

-We also recommend positions on these four ballot measures.
+We also recommend positions on these five ballot measures.
 These support housing and transportation services, raise revenue through equitable taxation, and avoid vehicle-centric planning.

 Oxnard Measure E: YES